Pure Exploration Beyond Reward Feedback: The Role of Post-Action Context: Separator Context

-\textbf{Sampling Rule.} As mentioned earlier, the lower bound and stopping rule depend solely on how often each context value is observed, regardless of the actions that produce these contexts.
-Motivated by this observation, we introduce our new sampling method, called \textit{ Geometrical Tracking (G-tracking)}, which directly tracks the optimal frequency of observed contexts.
+\textbf{Sampling Rule.} As mentioned earlier, the lower bound and stopping rule depend solely on how often each context value is observed, regardless of the actions that result in these contexts.
+Motivated by this observation, we introduce our new sampling method, called \textit{Geometric Tracking (G-tracking)}, which directly tracks the optimal frequency of observed contexts.

 Note that this setting can be viewed as an active off-policy learning problem in $k$-armed bandit, where each arm corresponds to a context value.
 However, the agent cannot directly select a context to play.
-Instead, he has access to $n$ distinct policies (the original $n$ arms in our problem), where choosing policy $i$, probabilistically selects a context according to the known distribution $\A_i$.
+Instead, they have access to $n$ distinct policies (the original $n$ arms in our problem), where choosing policy $i$, probabilistically selects a context according to the known distribution $\A_i$.
 Each vector $\A_i$ lies in the $(k-1)$-dimensional simplex and encodes the probability of selecting a context by playing policy $i$.

-Under this interpretation, the policy space is defined as the convex hull of the points $\A_1, \A_2, \ldots, \A_n$, denoted by $\ch(\A)$.
+Under this interpretation, the policy space is the convex hull of the points $\A_1, \A_2, \ldots, \A_n$, denoted by $\ch(\A)$.
 In each round $t$, choosing a policy $\pol(t) \in \ch(\A)$ is equivalent to fixing a distribution on context $Z$.
-Note that, there exists a distribution (not necessarily unique) on arms $X$ which is compatible with $\pol(t)$ and we pull an arm at time $t$ according to this distribution.
+Notably, there exists (although not necessarily unique) a distribution over arms $X$ that is compatible with $\pol(t)$, and the agent samples an arm at time $t$ according to this distribution.

 We now propose a new sampling rule that directly tracks the optimal frequency of observing contexts and asymptotically achieves optimal sample complexity when combined with the stopping rule in Equation \eqref{eq: sep stop rule}.
-For any vector $\bmu \in \I(\A)$ (i.e., a unique best arm exists), We define the set $\wzstar{\bmu}$ contains the solutions of the optimization problem
+For any vector $\bmu \in \I(\A)$ (i.e., a unique best arm exists), we define the set $\wzstar{\bmu}$ as the set of solutions to the following optimization problem